InquilineKea/oldgithub/_posts/agingprotagonist2.md

 - Jose Luis Ricon (smart, unattached, kind of identifies as Aspie-ish).
 Doesn't care *that* much about aging, but sees it as an interesting intellectual problem.
 Extremely smart, creating outlines with Adam Marblestone on how to fix the problem
 - Adam Marblestone (really cares about not dying, smartest physicist+technologist+engineer I've ever come across, plus super-kind kindness)
 - Sarah Constantin (used to run the longevity research institute).
 Has very high epistemic significance
 - Nathan Cheng/Robert Ziman of longevitymarketcap.
-They seem to know that the ONLY reasonable path forward is to become obsessed with the area, and they do cover a lot of the recent investing in their newsletter which gets lots of reviews
+They seem to know that the ONLY reasonable path forward is to become obsessed with the area, and they do cover a lot of the recent investing in their newsletter which gets lots of reviews.
+They cover content orthogonal to fightaging.org and might be almost as widely-read as fightaging.org in the long-run
 - Vadim Gladyshev (his papers are more worth reading than those of practically any other research scientist in the area - and will STAY worth reading for a long time).
 More likely to "get" things than other aging scientists.
 - other aging VCs (eg James Peyer of Apollo)